Volleyball

 So, when adopting an external focus of attention, the brain can better self-organize the movement, generating a smoother gesture with improved performance.

 Novice players are in the early stage of learning.
 In this stage, the performer consciously executes the movement trying to find the best movement solution.
-Therefore, directing attentional resources to non-automatized processes, such as a specific technique and relevant skill cues, can help the learner to find those best movement solutions.
-Thus, the internal strategy can be adopted in practices, aiming to learn a new technique, or even changing some poor-learned techniques 3.
-Such approach is closely related to the strategies of changing the environment to facilitate learning.
+Therefore, directing attentional resources to non-automatized processes, such as a specific technique and relevant skill cues, can help the learner to find the best movement solutions.
+Thus, the internal strategy can be adopted in practice, aiming to learn a new technique or even changing some poor-learned techniques 3.
+Such an approach is closely related to the strategies of changing the environment to facilitate learning.

-For instance, providing learners with a target, overcoming an elastic above the net and attacking around a block (or in between two obstacles that elicit the context of a double or triple blockers) represent some examples of external focus of attention.
-Many athletes, parents and teachers need to read this but if you have already found this, great!
+For instance, providing learners with a target, overcoming an elastic above the net, and attacking around a block (or in between two obstacles that elicit the context of double or triple blockers) represent some examples of an external focus of attention.
+Many athletes, parents, and teachers need to read this, but if you have already found this, great!

 Ok, now that we have an idea of this concept, we can explore what has been studied in volleyball.